 What supplies do I need after giving birth?

 Here are my 8 essentials for mom after birth.

 After your delivery, you will have vaginal bleeding like you’ve never had before!
 Mine lasted for 8 weeks.
 I’ve heard for some it can be as short as 2 weeks.

 With this type of heavy flow, even overnight pads won’t cut it!
 DO NOT use tampons.

-I highly recommend getting the pull-on Depends underwear.
+I highly recommend getting this pull-on underwear.
 You can easily slip it on while you’re on the toilet and it’s comfortable.

-When you’re looking at the sizing, go with one size up from your pre-preganancy size.
+When you’re looking at the sizing, go with one size up from your pre-pregnancy size.
 For example, I’m usually a size S and I went with the size S/M.

 I stayed hydrated by always having a water bottle on hand.
 I just used this Voss water bottle that I’ve been reusing for few years now.
 It’s extra large and made of glass so there’s no unwanted flavoring from the package.